Wannie18/alx-system_engineering-devops/README.md

-Repo for shell basics and shell scripts
+This project creates scripts with shell input/output and redirections